lzilioli/moultrie-scraper/README.md

 ## Features

 - **Automated Scraping**: Uses Puppeteer to log into Moultrie Mobile and download recent images
-- **Image Management**: Downloads and organizes the 5 most recent trail camera images
+- **Image Management**: Downloads recent trail camera images and stores them locally (configurable number, defaults to 5 most recent)
 - **Pushcut Integration**: Uploads the latest image to Pushcut API for use in iOS widgets
 - **Express Server**: Provides HTTP endpoint to serve the latest image
 - **Scheduled Execution**: Can be configured to run automatically via macOS LaunchAgent